 Libations like Mermaid Margarita and Bimini Breeze fit the environment to a tee.

 An upstairs balcony is also an immensely popular dining spot for guests.
 But the main reason patrons come here and return again is for the seafood.

-Fresh catches of the day are one of the most popular menu items for the variety of ways diners can have them prepared – blackened, grilled, or fried, and are served with rice and vegetables.
+Fresh catches of the day are one of the most popular menu items for the variety of ways diners can have them prepared – blackened, grilled, or fried, and are served with rice and fresh vegetables.

 For a real chef treat, my fresh catch, a local snapper, was done “crabby” style topped with blue crab, sherry and sun-dried tomato cream sauce.
 It was a real winner.

 Despite the hearty portion, I had no problem finishing this savory seafood delight.